-Join James Williamson for an in-depth discussion in this video CSS Resets, part of CSS Fundamentals.
+Join James Williamson for an in-depth discussion in this video CSS Resets, part of Learning CSS.

 - [Voiceover] One of the terms…that you'll probably come across…from time to time, as you become…more familiar with CSS is the term CSS Reset.…A CSS Reset is simply the term used to describe…a collection of styles that designers use…to deal with the browsers default style sheets.…As we discussed a little earlier,…all browsers have a default style sheet…that will be applied to the page,…if they're not overwritten by the author's styles.…Using a CSS Reset, a designer can essentially…nullify those styles, and start from scratch…without having to worry about what effect…the browser's default styles might have…on their own designs.…